huridocs/uwazi-documentation/admin-docs/how-to-create-edit-and-delete-users.md

-# How to Create, Edit and Delete Users
+# How to create, edit and delete users

 ## Understanding user permissions